camptocamp/gtimelog2odoo/README.md

 If you want to skip attendances you can use `--no-attendance` or set `no_attendance = 1` in `gtimelogrc`.

+If you want to repair the broken estimate after logging time on a jira task, you can use `--repair-estimate` or set `repair_estimate = 1` in `gtimelogrc`.

 ## Configuration file

 By default, the script will look for the configuration file in the same folder as itself.